Ocean 2: The Answer: Background

 After the very successful The Tides Return Forever supporting tour in 1994, which coincided with the band's 25th anniversary, Frank Bornemann wanted to disband Eloy, thinking of it as a worthy conclusion.

 The enthusiastic response from the Eloy fans changed his mind, but he was still wondering what he could actually offer to the fans after so many albums.
 Thinking of Ocean as the pinnacle of Eloy's career, he decided to try to create an album inspired by it, reawakening the musical spirit of the 70s while taking advantage of the productive technical progress of the 90s.
 Analog recording was utilized in order to achieve the vintage sound they intended.

 The 1994 touring drummer Bodo Schopf was appointed as a full-time member during the creation and recording of the album, making Eloy a quartet.

 Artwork

 The Ocean cover artist Wojciech Siudmak was once again responsible for the artwork, enhancing the connection between the two albums.
 His "Eternal Love" painting was used as the cover of Ocean 2: The Answer, while "Foetus Metaphysics" and "Reincarnation" were included in the album's booklet.
-"Reincarnation" was also on the front cover of the "The Answer" single.
+"Reincarnation" was also on the front cover of "The Answer" single.